-Serbia: Cross border electricity trading, congestion and new investment potentials21.
-September 2015. / News Serbia Energy
+Serbia: Cross border electricity trading, congestion and new investment potentials, News Serbia Energy

 South East Europe electricity market is in the EU mentored liberalization process.
 Energy Community has a big role in the policy harmonization area along with other key electricity institutional actors.
 However there are several issues and experiences from EU, which if properly analyzed and implemented in the SEE region, could be speed up the overall market liberalization effects and connect the region with EU markets.
 A well-functioning energy market should provide price signals which promote efficient investments in regional power market and security of supply.
 A generation company or a big consumer would be a natural candidate for building merchant interconnectors.
 They could themselves benefit from the interconnector capacity for additional exports or imports.
 Even more important could be the influence on prices in the price zones which the interconnector is connecting.
 A generator would build export capacity to increase the price level in its own zone.
 Thus the logic of a generation company building a merchant line would be quite similar to the logic of a vertically integrated TSO building the line.
 The difference is in the treatment of congestion rents which in the case of a TSO are considered to be part of the regulated income but in the case of a merchant investor can generate non-regulated profits, depending on the exemption decision.

 Serbia Energy brings the analysis of various reports covering SEE market coupling and connection with EU.
 Market mechanisms like congestion management mechanism, transits via few areas, investments in generation and transmission power system facilities and risk management are influencing electricity trading and investment solutions.
 Solutions in European electricity markets are converging to market coupling firstly via regions and after region coupling in single electricity market.
 Although the situation is better in comparison to start of liberalization process there are still different imbalances which can be solved with more efficient mechanisms.